 An Aristotelian Perspective

-Given Aristotle’s ontology of form as the final cause or ontological teleology (that for the sake of which) of an object’s actualization (through its formal principle or eidos) of its potentialities (through its material principle or hyle), emergence, then would be, in Aristotelian terms, a instance of actualization, a teleological intrinsic striving for an objects final form through its formal cause.
-This hylomorphic application of teleology does not entail any sort of mentalism, consciousness or conscious goal directedness.
+Given Aristotle’s ontology of form as the final cause or ontological teleology (that for the sake of which) of an object’s actualization (through its formal principle or eidos) of its potentialities (through its material principle or hyle), emergence, these would be, in Aristotelian terms, foundations of actualization.
+Thus from an Aristotelian perspective, emergence can be regarded as a teleological intrinsic striving for an object’s final actualization through its formal cause.
+This hylomorphic application of teleology does not entail any sort of mentalism, consciousness or conscious goal-directedness.
 Rather it defines an internal relationship between an object’s form, matter, and final state as one inherently determined by the nature of the object and its substance potentialities for self-generation.

 To this extent the form is at the same time a final cause for the potentialities which are present in order to make its emergence possible.
 This can justify, then, Aristotle’s description in Physics 1.9 of form as an object of striving and matter as the entity which in so far as it is matter strives after form. – from Notes to Aristotle’s Natural Philosophy by Istvan Bodnar, 2012, in Stanford Encyclopedia of Philosophy